-For people who want a Crayfish tank mate that is also very colorful, the Danio may be the best option.
-The best Danio to select as a tank mate is the Giant Danio because of its large size.
+For people who want a Crayfish tank mate that is also colorful, the Danio may be the best option.
+The best Danio to select as a tank mate is the Giant Danio because of their large size.

 In many ways, Danios are comparable to Tetras, but they spend more of their time at the top of the aquarium, meaning they are beyond the reach of the Crayfish.
-They also can withstand cool water parameters very easily.
+They also can withstand cool water parameters.

 5. African Butterfly Fish